 So to take the next step, let’s break down the practical steps of using Personal Branding to get promoted to Director.

 “It’s often the candidate’s ability to demonstrate transferable skills that makes them stand out from the rest.
-Personal Branding sets the stage for you to showcase skills like risk management, corporate governance, a collaborative mindset and active listening in leadership.”
+Personal Branding sets the stage for you to showcase skills like risk management, corporate governance, a collaborative mindset and active listening in leadership.” – Trudy Johnston, Director of Vim + Zest Personal Branding

 Your Value: Hard & Soft Skills

 Personal Branding excellence relies on mastering your authentic story.
 The first step is knowing the plot.
 As mentioned previously, you need to be able to eloquently define your Value Proposition.
 It might sound obvious, but you need to start by understanding your capabilities, knowledge and achievements, and be able to clearly articulate these.
 Most people have a generalised view of their professional abilities.
-Those who excel have distilled the priority points of their professional, are crystal clear and succinct and know their ‘why’.
+Those who excel have distilled the priority points of their profession, are crystal clear and succinct and know their ‘why’.

 In addition to hard skills, your capabilities need to extend to the characteristics that successful Directors hold.
 You need to be able to join these dots for those who are looking and not expect them to do the work it takes.